SI 2022 Monetary Economics

 Masao Fukui, Boston University

-Masayuki Yagasaki, University of Tokyo
+Masayuki Yagasaki, Tohoku University

 The Impact of Central Bank Stock Purchases: Evidence from Discontinuities in Policy Rules